Education, Elementary and Secondary/K-12 Concentration

 Elementary Certification Program

-Albion offers programs leading to Michigan certification at the elementary level (grades K-8) in the following subject areas: English/Language Arts, Integrated Science, Mathematics, Social Studies, and Teaching English as a Second Language (minor only).
+Albion offers programs leading to Michigan certification at the elementary level (PK-3/3-6) in all subject areas and an additional Teaching English as a Second Language (minor only) endorsement.

 Albion offers programs leading to Michigan certification at the secondary level (grades 6-12) in the subject areas listed below and K-12 certification in French, German, Spanish and music.